Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What is the Difference Between Tennis Shoes and Sneakers?

-Standard sneakers are designed for comfort.
+Standard sneakers are designed for comfort and often, fashion.

 Oddly enough tennis shoes are generally thinner than standard sneakers, but they cost a lot more.